fnalabs/hive-io/packages/hive-js-domain-example/README.md

 ***NOTE:*** Network [data models](https://hiveframework.io/model) follow the Flux Standard Action specification for network transport. `type` and `payload` are derived from the routes and data sent respectively in this example.

+***NOTE:*** The services are using locally generated SSL certs for the example so you may get a warning in a browser or change configuration in Postman to disable `SSL certificate verification`, etc.

 ### [Source Code](https://github.com/fnalabs/hive-io/tree/master/packages/hive-js-domain-example)

 ## Getting Started

 This is a straight forward CQRS/ES example of a `Content` Entity that contains text, a couple Boolean flags, and a count of how many views it has.
 It is a highly distributed application with the expectation that `viewed` traffic will be much larger than `text` management traffic.
 It stores these `Content`s in MongoDB.
 It leverages Hive<sup>io</sup>'s built-in telemetry solution with OpenTelemetry.
 Here's how to use it.

-***NOTE:*** This does not include error handling, authentication, and other strategies to keep the example straight forward.
+***NOTE:*** This does not include robust error handling, authentication, and other strategies to keep the example straight forward.

 ### Prerequisites